-Implementing meta descriptions or researching the best keywords to improve search engine ranking can seem like a daunting task.
+A blog is one of many marketing ideas that will drive traffic towards your website and generate awareness of your small business.
+Tasks such as implementing meta descriptions or researching the best keywords to improve search engine ranking on your blog can all seem extremely daunting.
 Let’s simplify the best ways to improve reach and drive more people to your site.

 Understanding Search Engines